Home Theater Projector Guide

 • Projector Resolution

 The resolution of a home theater projector is the sharpness and clarity of the picture produced.
-It measured by the number of pixels the projector uses to creat the image.
+It measured by the number of pixels the projector uses to create the image.
 Resolution is expressed by two numbers.
 The first number indicates the horizontal pixels and the second number represents the vertical pixels.
-For example a 720p (1280 x 720 progressive scan) or 1080i (1920 x 1080 resolution iterlaced scan).
+For example a 720p (1280 x 720 progressive scan) or 1080p (1920 x 1080 resolution progressive scan).
 The higher the resolution, the sharper the image.
+Now there is 4k resolution.
+The resolution is 4096 x 2160 known as Ultra HD or UHD.

 • Throw Distance